MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/quality-management-for-warehouses-processes.md

 ## Destructive test

-It's possible to define a test group performing destructive tests.
+It's possible to define a test group that performs destructive tests.
 Destructive tests imply that regardless of the test result, the quantity of an item subjected to the test will be destroyed as part of the test. _Quality management for warehouse processes_ supports destructive testing in a similar way as quality management without this feature enabled.
-Before the quality order can be validated, a worker must pick the quality order quantity.
-Picking will allow to specify the pick location. <!-- KFM: I don't understand the previous sentence, please revise. --> Picking can be registered from within the quality order form by navigating to **Inventory > Pick**. <!-- KFM: is this on the mobile app? --> Once the pick for the quality order quantity is registered, then validation can be completed. <!-- KFM: Please resolve the passive voice in this sentence.
-I can't tell who is doing what here. -->
+Before the quality order can be validated, the quality controller must specify the pick location for the quantity that has been destroyed.
+Picking can be registered from within the quality order form by selecting **Inventory > Pick** on the action pane.
+Once the pick for the quality order quantity is registered, then validation can be completed.

 <a name="example-scenario"></a>